 %n macro, third parties can track each click separately.
 Traffickers should confirm with the third party that they support the additional character string that the macro expands into.

 %p — Pattern match macro

-%p macro expands into any value found between a start string and end character that you specify.
-Specifically, the macro expands into a substring found in the request URL of your ad tags: when the ad serves, the macro expands into whatever is found between your start string and end character.
+%p macro expands into a substring found in the request URL of your ad tags.
+When the ad serves, the macro expands into whatever is found between your specified start string and end character.

 start_key_string value and an

-[start_key_string]: The key portion of a key-value pair.
-It must be included in the ad tags.
-Note that this is case-sensitive.
-Do not include the brackets.
-E.g., to use "apple" as a key, replace
+[start_key_string]: As the key portion of a key-value pair, it must be included in the ad tags.
+It is case-sensitive and doesn't include the placeholder brackets.

 [end_character]: The character used to signify the end of a key-value.
-If an end character is not indicated, and the start string is the last key-value in a tag, the ad server copies the entire string.
+If an end character is not indicated and the start string is the last key-value in a tag, the ad server copies the entire string.
 You can enter each value as any string of ASCII values.
-The value should also be at least two characters in length.
-Do not include the brackets.
-E.g., to use "?" as the end character, replace
+The value should be at least two characters in length and not include the placeholder brackets.

 Some common uses for the

 Publishers passing values dynamically into landing page URLs.